ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI Dreamtalk**](https://github.com/hay86/ComfyUI_Dreamtalk): Unofficial implementation of [a/dreamtalk](https://github.com/ali-vilab/dreamtalk) for ComfyUI
 - [**ComfyUI NodePresets**](https://github.com/BlakeOne/ComfyUI-NodePresets): An extension for ComyUI that enables saving and loading node presets using the node's context menu.
 - [**ComfyUI_PBR_Maker**](https://github.com/smthemex/ComfyUI_PBR_Maker): you can make PBR in comfyUI
-- [**ComfyUI-HyperSDXL1StepUnetScheduler (ByteDance)**](https://github.com/fofr/ComfyUI-HyperSDXL1StepUnetScheduler): Original author is ByteDance.
 - [**ComfyUI_llm_easyanimiate**](https://github.com/frankchieng/ComfyUI_llm_easyanimiate): implementation easyanimate with llama3-8b-6bit instruction LLM generation prompt help
 - [**ComfyUI-SD3LatentSelectRes**](https://github.com/GavChap/ComfyUI-SD3LatentSelectRes): You'll get a new node called SD3 Latent Select Resolution, you can pick the x and y sizes from a list.
-- [**LM Studio Image to Text Node for ComfyUI**](https://github.com/mattjohnpowell/comfyui-lmstudio-image-to-text-node): A custom node for ComfyUI that integrates LM Studio's vision models to generate text descriptions of images.
-It provides a flexible and customizable way to add image-to-text capabilities to your ComfyUI workflows, working with LM Studio's local API.
 - [**ComfyUI_FFT**](https://github.com/fssorc/ComfyUI_FFT): Perform a Fast Fourier Transform on the image, and then users can freely select the filtering range to filter the image.
 The main function is to remove the grid patterns on the image, and it can also perform high-pass filtering and low-pass filtering.
 The detailed workflow is shown in the figure below.
 The PNG file contains the ComfyUI workflow.The working principle is similar to the FFT filter in Photoshop.
 - [**FAI-Node**](https://github.com/alanhuang67/ComfyUI-FAI-Node): Various custom nodes for ComfyUI
 - [**ComfyUI-AdvancedTiling**](https://github.com/JosefKuchar/ComfyUI-AdvancedTiling): Advanced tiling of various shapes for ComfyUI